sbecker11/coordinate-axes/README.md

 When you hit ('q' + enter), or just use ('Ctrl' + c), in the Vite server's main menu, the Vite server will stop running.

-The browser's javascript console view should show connection closed errors that look like this:
+The browser's javascript console view will show connection closed errors that look like this:
 ``` chrome
 WebSocket connection closed
 webSocketClient.js:22 Retrying connection in 2 seconds...
 (Attempt 5/5)
 ```
-This happens because the app running on the browser, continues to run ,and tries to reconnect to the Vite Server on port 3000 every 2 seconds.
+This happens because the app running on the browser, continues to run and tries to reconnect to the Vite Server on port 3000 every 2 seconds.

 To kill the client, either close the browser page, or do a hard refresh (Cmd+r) on the page.